ocapn/ocapn/draft-specifications/CapTP Specification.md

     -   Handoffs are initiated when sending a message with a reference to an object outside of the CapTP session.
-    -   Both parties cooperate to free object references which are recognized to no longer be needed to be imported from one side.
+    -   Both parties cooperate to free object references which are recognized to no longer be needed on at least one side
 5. A session ends.

 ## Establishing a connection